 You can register if you are 16 years old or over.
 However, you cannot vote until you are 18.

-After the publication date, the register is updated on a monthly basis; this process is known as rolling registration.
-You need to download a form from the "Documents" section of this page, or alternatively you can call Electoral Services and request a form.
+After the publication date, the register is updated on a monthly basis.
+You can register online at www.gov.uk/register-to-vote, or you can phone Electoral Services to request a registration form.

 Who has my personal details?

-A copy of the edited register is available in public libraries and Council reception offices at:-
+A copy of the open register is available in public libraries.

 Please use this form to report issues with the content of this page.
 If you wish to contact somebody about the service provided, please use the contact details found in the 'Contact Us' section of this page.